PiyushCh67/ETH1/README.md

 ### Division

-The `Division` function performs a division operation between two integers `` and `y`.
-It ensures that the denominator `y` is not zero before performing the division.
+The `Division` function performs a division operation between two integers `first_num` and `second_num`.
+It ensures that the denominator `second_num` is not zero before performing the division.

-### Ludo Game
+### Kabaddi Game

-The `ludo` function simulates a Ludo game.
-It enforces a rule that a group must not exceed 4 players for the game.
+The `Kabaddi` function simulates a Kabaddi game.
+It enforces a rule that a group must not exceed 7 players for the game.

 ## Usage